NEW: Mother tells "Dr. Drew" she does not regret pulling trigger

 “I’ve got two guns in my hand.
 Is it OK to shoot him if he comes in this door?” asked McKinley, 18.

 “Well, you have to do whatever you can do to protect yourself,” dispatcher Diane Graham responded.
 “I can’t tell you that you can do that, but you do what you have to do to protect your baby.”

-"You have to make a choice, you or him.
-I chose my son over him," McKinley told CNN Oklahoma City affiliate KWTV.
+“You have to make a choice, you or him.
+I chose my son over him,” McKinley said to CNN Oklahoma City affiliate KWTV.